rajneeshdangar/Auto_Tweet_Twitterbot_python/README.md

-Build Twitter Bot which auto-tweets quotes in every 5 mintues.
+Build Twitter Bot that  auto-tweets quotes in every 5 mintues.

 To build twitter bot you need Api and Secret keys and Access and  Secret Token's which can be get from https://developer.twitter.com.